A look at how provinces plan to emerge from COVID-19 shutdown

 In the Yukon new guidelines have been released for long-term care facilities that will allow for visits with one designated person at a pre-set location outdoors.

-The territory also says bars with an approved health and safety plan can reopen at half capacity under certain other restrictions starting June 19.
+The territory also said bars with an approved health and safety plan could reopen at half capacity under certain other restrictions starting June 19.

 Travel restrictions will be lifted between Yukon and B.C. after July 1 under the second phase of the territory's pandemic restart plan.
 After that date, travellers between the province and territory will no longer be required to self-isolate for 14 days.